-One thing is true… Your never going to get good at anything if you don’t stick with it.
+One thing is true… You're never going to get good at anything if you don’t stick with it.
 No matter how talented a student is, if they don’t stick with it they won’t improve.
-But the only reason they will stick it is if they have a motivation to do so.
+But the only reason they will stick with it is if they have a motivation to do so.

 Kids, just like parents, need a reason.
 Most kids don’t really think too far in the future.
 But, let’s be honest, most ANYBODY doesn’t think too far in the future.
 So it is very important to have a reason.
 Kids need a reason to practice their instrument.

 And “practice makes perfect” is NOT a reason.

 I remember when I was a kid and I was taking piano lessons.
 There were always certain times during the year that I would practice the most.
 Usually they were right before recital time.
 I practiced more because I had a reason.